lchski/pcis-analysis/README.md

 - Supervisory responsibilities?
   - Which positions oversee more and less staff (on paper)?
   - Which group / levels are more or less likely to have supervisory responsibilities?
 How many people supervised (direct and indirect)?
+  - What's the salary correlation to supervising?
+Do supervisory positions tend to equate to more pay?
   - How many multidisciplinary reporting relationships exist?
 Does like group tend to report to like group?
 - Org chart?
 How flat (or not) are different organizations?
 - How do some of these questions break down geographically?
 How much potential for advancement (higher salaries) exist in the regions, versus the NCR?
 As individual contributors vs as a supervisor?